No Internet Connection? 10 Fixes to Test (and Get Back Online)

 3. Pause your virtual private network (VPN) and security software: Using a VPN or security software that interacts with your network connections could negatively impact your internet connection.
 Pause them before running the troubleshooting tool.

 4. Start the Mac built-in diagnostic tool: To run wireless diagnostics, press and hold the Option key on your keyboard while clicking the Wi-Fi icon in the Control Center or menu bar.
-Then, choose to Open Wireless Diagnostics from the menu.
+Then, choose Open Wireless Diagnostics from the menu.

 A window should appear that offers an introduction to the diagnostics tool.
 Click Continue to start your computer’s diagnostics for your internet connection, which may take a few minutes.
 Once complete, the window displays the test results and offers potential solutions for the problems found.